City of Lubbock confirms additional COVID-19 cases

-The City of Lubbock confirmed 50 new COVID-19 cases, 120 recoveries and one additional death as of 4 p.m. today, according to a release from the City today.
+The City of Lubbock confirmed 21 new COVID-19 cases, 23 recoveries and one additional death as of 4 p.m. today, according to a release from the City of Lubbock.

 (0) comments